2015 Banff Mountain Photo Essay Competition

 - Each essay submitted is to consist of two (2) to five (5) images.

 - We suggest photographers include only those images required to tell their story - unnecessary images may reduce the overall impact of submissions.

 - ENTRY DEADLINE: April 30, 2015. $3000 CDN will be awarded to the winning essay.
 Read the competition procedures for full details.

 The competition's goal is to showcase the best in mountain-themed photo essays – to recognize the best stories told through a series of still images.
 The jury is seeking a sequence of images that conveys a compelling story or message – with each image strong enough to stand on its own while conveying a greater narrative when viewed in the photographer’s desired sequence.

-- All entries will be viewed by a selection committee chaired by the Programming Director.
+- All entries are viewed by a selection committee chaired by the Programming Director.

-- Finalists chosen by this committee will be viewed by an independent jury.
+- Finalists chosen by this committee are viewed by an independent jury.